NicoDupont/Arrosage-Automatique/README.md

  - Logic is done by python scripts on the rpi
  - Data management is done with an sql data base, mqtt, json, yaml
- - UI is based on a web application
+ - UI is based on a web application or in Home Assistant
  - Sensors data comes from home-assistant/esphome

  **Overall functional descriptions :**